 Why India with 1.4 billion people can’t produce an athlete who can be a serious competition to any international standard?
 Have you stopped wondering why India lags pathetically low in the medal tally in Olympics?
 Do you want to know how jugaad takes away our core competence and produces mediocre sportsmen for our country?

-Let’s take Basketball for a case study.
+Let’s take Basketball court for a case study.
 Basketball is played in most schools across India, then why haven’t we heard of any progress or achievements in this sport internationally?
 The obvious answer can be, we lack sports infrastructure at the grass root level, or else we say we have limited access to quality sports facilities where we can train and nurture our talents.
 The truth is we kill our nation’s talents with our jugaad mentality.

-Arguably 90% of the schools that claim to have a basketball court have a concrete surface and have just poles fixed.
+Arguably 90% of the schools that claim to have a basketball court flooring have a concrete surface and have just poles fixed.
 These are jugaad courts with the only purpose of claiming to have basketball courts.
 There is no proper thought or vision going behind these so-called facilities.
 Seldom do they realize It does more harm than any good.
 Basketball is a game of sudden starts, stops, cuts and accelerations.
-It involves excessive running and it is very important to offer the right surface to improve the game performances.
+It involves excessive running and it is very important to offer the right sports flooring surface to improve the game performances.

 Concrete courts have poor bounce and shock absorption.
 They also become slippery, if there is dust on them, which makes it more injury prone.
 People with weak knees and ankles should avoid playing for long periods of time on concrete courts, as the impact can hurt the knees, ankles, shin bone and feet, which leaves us with wooden and synthetic flooring materials as the only obvious choices.